-In the far south of the Caribbean, Grenada sees fewer catastrophic storms than its neighbors to the north.
+In the far south of the Caribbean, Grenada tends to have fewer catastrophic storms than its neighbors to the north.
 Lately, the island nation has become a focus of resort development, and not just because of its privileged location.
 Grenada has the requisite palm-fringed beaches (all are public), as well as a dramatic interior of emerald mountains laced with hiking trails and waterfalls.
-Its colorful capital, St. George’s, has a picturesque location straddling a ridge, sloping down to a natural harbor.
-Small manufacturers make fine artisanal chocolate, rum and nutmeg-based products — Grenada calls itself the “Spice Island” — often on former plantations dating back a century or three.
-And enigmatic petroglyphs decorating boulders and rock faces around the island remain as a testament to Grenada’s deeper history.
-Perhaps most important, Grenada’s inhabitants welcome visitors with warmth, and the island feels safe.
+Its colorful capital, St. George’s, enjoys a picturesque location straddling a ridge, sloping down to a natural harbor.
+Small manufacturers make fine artisanal chocolate, rum and nutmeg-based products — Grenada calls itself the “Spice Island” — often on former plantations dating to the 1700s.
+And enigmatic petroglyphs decorating boulders and rock faces remain as a testament to Grenada’s more ancient history.

 The IAM Jet Centre in Grenada’s airport makes arrival and departure much more agreeable.
 The main benefit for arriving passengers is bypassing lengthy immigration lines.
 Departing travelers have access to private security screening, and lounges stocked with snacks and nonalcoholic beverages.
 This service is available to anyone willing to pay the fee, whether they have a business- or first-class ticket or not.